Read the transcript of our podcast interview with Toni Alva, our Global Project Director.

 In countries with such inequalities as Peru, it is a privilege to have the opportunities to access good education and health.
 I felt I needed to pay back.
 I found in the public service the correct path to do this.
 The impact of public service on people’s lives is huge.
-All my professional experience before being Minister was at the peruvian public service.
+All my professional experience before being Minister was in the Peruvian public service.
 I trained myself for that.
 I started as an assistant when I was 22 years old in the Ministry of Finance, and finished as Minister at 34 years old.
 I followed a journey of challenges, failures and achievements.

 Because of the political crisis and the difficult year, I understood the best for my professional growth was to gain experience outside the country.
 And then, an amazing opportunity in Acasus was there.
 I took the leap of faith.

-I always thought that if you are not in government, Acasus is a great alternative to fulfill your purpose.
+I always thought that if you are not in government, Acasus is a great alternative to fulfil your purpose.
 I had the opportunity to work with Acasus as a client.
 Acasus is a talented team that cares about the problems faced by citizens.
 Acasus has a unique approach to building capacity in public servants, contributing to sustainability and undertaking interventions which drive progress.

 The other huge advantage from Acasus is that they take your professional development very seriously.
 For example, in my first month here, I was trained in having difficult conversations.
 Providing feedback to improve your team performance is really critical.
 Can you believe in the Peruvian government, even though I had held very important roles, I had never been trained in managerial skills?

 I think there are two important factors that really influence the initial rollout: 1) whether or not the country had a platform for vaccinating adults, this is from an operational side perspective, and 2) willingness of high-level authorities to get their people vaccinated.
-The compromise of government and leaders with the rollout was really a game changer.

-The rollout of the COVID-19 vaccine faces gender gaps in these countries.
+The rollout of the COVID-19 vaccine often faces gender gaps in these countries.
 And I think that the biggest challenge is that there are not enough women in high level positions who are better suited to understand challenges that women face.

 In some of these countries, when we tried to bring the issue to the table we realized that most of the people making decisions were men.
 In one country we tried to make the case to implement female vaccinator centers, run by women, with female vaccinators, that will serve women.
 One of the answers we received was that this policy was sexist.
 Can you imagine that answer?!!